adblockplus/infrastructure/README.md

 After you've made changes to Puppet manifests, you can update it like this:

 	vagrant provision server0

+You can omit the VM name if you want to boot or provision all VMs.
+This might take a while and eat quite a bit of RAM though.

 Adding a server
 ---------------